zynk/llama-fs/README.md

 Feel free to mess with the actual prompt located in src\tree_generator.py and watch_utils, snippet is called "File_Prompt", it's highly effective to just change what you're asking it rather than the code itself.

+There is a folder list within the prompts, as well as a validator within the tree_generator.py file (I'll update the watch function later), if mistral:instruct creates a folder that does not exist on this list, it will dump them to "uncategorized" folder instead, this allows you to rerun on this folder.

-Utilizes Ollama, completely local, codellama:instruct is the model, mainly because it has no ethical dilemmas with images you feed it.
+Utilizes Ollama, completely local, mistral:instruct is the model, mainly because it has no ethical dilemmas with images you feed it.
 No need for icognito toggle, overkill.

 You will need to install the ollama dependencies below.
 The requirements has been updated per my changes.